 If you are looking for cheap car insurance in North Carolina, we have some great news.
 North Carolina is one of the least expensive states in America for car insurance with an average premium under $900 per year.
+According to Insurance Journal>, insurers requested a 4.6% increase for 2020 and got just 1.6%.
+We would expect policy premiums to increase by a greater amount for 2021.
+The North Carolina Commissioner of Insurance will make a determination some time in April of 2021, but for now, the rates for 2020 still remain in effect. .
 We researched the cheapest insurers in North Carolina to see how you can save money on car insurance.

 We sampled information from a number of sources and developed a range of what cheap car insurance usually costs per year in North Carolina.
 We based these samples on a driver with at least a decade of driving experience, a clean driving record, driving one of America’s most popular, non-exotic vehicles.

 The important thing to remember is that insurance rates can vary widely, and prices can change almost daily.
-This range is only a GUIDE to give you a basic idea about the rates insurance companies charge today in New Jersey.
+This range is only a GUIDE to give you a basic idea about the rates insurance companies charge today in North Carolina.

 Compare quotes from multiple providers to get a good deal.